d4wae89d498/cscript/readme.md

 - Clang
 - BDW GC (ARC ref couting is planned)

 This project was initially designed as a tool to build an extensive parser and AST macro system.
-The next goal is to use this CScript (aka Cedille [ç]) as a preprocessor for CScript (aka Cedille [ç])
+The next goal is to use this CScript (aka Cedille [ç]) as a preprocessor for CScript (aka Cedille [ç]).
-It is well-suited for rapid interoperability with low-level systems.
+It is well-suited for rapid interoperability with low-level.

 Usage :